 - Over reaction to mistakes

 - Lack of self-confidence/esteem

 - Sudden speech disorders

 - Self-harming

 - Eating Disorders

 - Extremes of passivity and/or aggression

-- Compulsive stealing

-- Drug, alcohol, solvent abuse
+- Compulsive stealingDrug, alcohol, solvent abuse

 - Fear of parents being contacted

 - Unwillingness or inability to play

 - Excessive need for approval, attention and affection

 - 4. Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); ensure access to appropriate medical care or treatment and/or provide suitable education.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

+- 28

-Signs that may indicate neglect
+Signs that may indicate neglect Constant hunger

-- Constant hunger

 - Poor personal hygiene

 - Constant tiredness

-- Inadequate clothing
+- •

-- Missing from home, nursery/School/college, medical appointments including frequent lateness
+- Inadequate clothing Missing from home, nursery/School/college, medical appointments including frequent lateness Untreated medical problems •

-- Untreated medical problems
+- •

 - Poor relationship with peers

-- Compulsive stealing and scavenging

-- Rocking, hair twisting and thumb sucking
+- Compulsive stealing and scavenging Rocking, hair twisting and thumb sucking Running away •

+- •

-- Running away
+- .

-- Loss of weight or being constantly underweight
+- Loss of weight or being constantly underweight Low self esteem .

-- Low self esteem
+- •